 If transcutaneous pacing is not successful, a transvenous pacemaker is necessary.
 In stable patients, a cardiologist/electrophysiologist consultation for placement of a permanent pacemaker is most appropriate.
 Pacing may not be successful if underlying diseases causing the heart block do not receive treatment; this is particularly true in drug toxicity.
 In these patients, although the clinician might attempt pacing, the priority should be to treat the underlying cause.
 In patients with heart block secondary to an acute myocardial infarction, temporary pacing is a consideration in the cath lab.
 In patients with acute inferior infarct secondary to an occluded right coronary artery, timely restoration of arterial perfusion may often lead to improvement of the complete heart block.
 On the contrary, complete heart block related to an anterior infarction is more likely to eventually require placement of a permanent pacemaker than patients with inferior infarction.
 In a large recent study utilizing the National Inpatient Sample databases in patients with STEMI, the incidence of complete heart block was found to be approximately 2.2% in acute ST-elevation MI patients.
 It demonstrated that the in-hospital mortality was significantly higher in patients with complete heart block than those without it.
 Although the use of temporary pacing was higher in inferior MI patients, the need for an eventual permanent pacemaker was significantly higher in anterior MI patients.

-Regardless, cardiac catheterization and attempt for successful restoration of perfusion should not delay in patients with acute MI and complete heart block.
+Regardless, cardiac catheterization and attempt for successful restoration of perfusion should not be delayed in patients with acute MI and complete heart block.
 Timely perfusion increases the likelihood of native rhythm restoration.

 Patients with third-degree heart blocks are vulnerable to decreased perfusion related to symptomatic bradycardia and decreased cardiac output.
 Patients may experience syncope related falls and head injuries.
 Critically ill patients may be unable to protect their airway and may develop nausea, possibly aspirate, and may have delirium.
 Treatment-related complications in the short term are malposition or dislodgement of a pacemaker lead and cardiac perforation in the short term and pacemaker associated heart failure in the long term.
 As is true for the prognosis of third-degree heart block, complications will frequently be dependent on a patient's overall health and compensatory mechanisms.